-Historical Evidence you Say?
+Historical evidence, you say?

-And, while Brantley and I champion an analogous Bogle-like position within the insurance industry (i.e. we believe there’s more money in making a lot of people really happy with superiorly designed life insurance products rather than trying to suck as much money out of everyone we meet), there seems to be a dislike and distrust for life insurance over in Bogle land.
+And, while Brantley and I champion an analogous Bogle-like position within the insurance industry (i.e., there’s more money in making a lot of people really happy with superiorly designed life insurance products than in trying to suck as much money out of everyone we meet), there seems to be a dislike and distrust for life insurance over in Bogle-land.